eshel/xjson/README.md

 xjson
 =====

-Utilities for filtering JSON and JSON-Log files
+Utilities for filtering JSON and JSON-Log files.

+Run `python xjson.py -h` for more info.